I-680 Sunol Northbound Express Lane Breaks Ground

 Nov 27, 2017 at 6:28am

-This first phase of the I-680 Sunol Northbound Express Lane Project will widen the existing freeway and construct a new ~9-mile express lane and associated improvements on northbound I-680 between Auto Mall Parkway and SR-84 in Alameda County, providing congestion relief in the corridor.
 The project also includes upgrades to the adjacent southbound I-680 Sunol Express Lane, modifying the access configuration from controlled access to a near continuous access configuration, similar to that on the I-580 Express Lane corridor through the Tri-Valley.
-The construction contract was awarded to Concord, CA-based Bay Cities Paving & Grading, Inc.
+The construction contract was awarded to Concord, CA-based Bay Cities Paving & Grading, Inc. in November 2017.

 The I-680 Sunol Southbound Express Lane was opened in 2010 as the first express lane in the Bay Area.
 Since then, Alameda CTC opened the east- and westbound I-580 Express Lanes (2016) and MTC opened the I-680 Contra Costa Express Lanes (2017).